Model class is also a proxy for input/output operations related to an optimization model.

 Model.writeTask.
 The file format will be determined from the filename’s extension.
 Supported formats are listed in Sec.
 15 (Supported File Formats) together with a table of problem types supported by each.

-For instance the problem can be written to a human-readable PTF file with
+For instance the problem can be written to a human-readable PTF file (see Sec.
+15.5 (The PTF Format)) with

 All formats can be compressed with